immannan/elasticsearch/md/Lab_4.md

 questions in a very fast and efficient way, regarding big data stored in Elasticsearch.

 ### Bucketing on custom conditions

-Sometimes, what we want is more control over how the buckets are created.
-The aggregations that we have looked at so far have dealt with a single type of field.
-If the given field that we want to slice data from is of the `string` type, we generally use the `terms` aggregation.
-If the field is of the `numerical` type, we have a few choices, including histogram, range aggregation, and others, to slice the data into different segments.

 The following aggregations allow us to create one or more buckets, based on the queries/filters that we choose:

 -   Filter aggregation
 -   Filters aggregation